Student Spotlight: How is Najma Dahir-Abdulla’s Passion for Global Maternal Health Making a Local Impact for Black Families?

 Research Experience & Interests

 In addition to my role with the MDH I-MOM program, I also participated in a qualitative meta-synthesis project in partnership between the Center and the MN Department of Human Services.
 In this project, I contributed to a comprehensive review of qualitative studies examining the experiences of pregnant women and healthcare providers involved in the Centering Pregnancy (CP) model of group prenatal care.
 Group prenatal care is a healthcare model where pregnant women receive care and education in a group setting instead of traditional one-on-one visits.
 This model emphasizes peer support, education, and active participation from patients.
 For this project, my role included reviewing and filtering relevant articles, extracting key data, and helping to organize this data into clear tables for analysis.
-This project aimed to understand the benefits and challenges of the CP model, particularly in improving maternal and child health outcomes for minority populations.
+This project aimed to understand the benefits and challenges of the CP model, particularly in improving MCH outcomes.
 Through this work, I gained valuable insights into how group prenatal care can foster support, learning, and advocacy among participants, and I contributed to recommendations for enhancing the implementation of this model.

 BIO